 3. Place your egg, 1/4 cup of the avocado oil, lemon juice, ACV, sea salt, mustard, white pepper, garlic, and paprika in the jar (or blender or food processor bowl) and blend until creamy.

 4. With the immersion blender (or blender or food processor) running, slowly, slowly, s-l-o-w-l-y drizzle the rest of the oil (3/4 cup total) into the egg mixture.
-As it starts to emulsify, you can start pouring it in a little faster, but be careful not to just dump it in there.
-You may have to slightly tilt the immersion blender as the mayo starts to thicken so it can continue to pull the oil down to the bottom and blend it in.
+As it starts to emulsify, you can start pouring it in a little faster, but be careful not just to dump it in there.
+You may have to tilt the immersion blender slightly as the mayo starts to thicken so it can continue to pull the oil down to the bottom and blend it in.
 When you get to the point where you have about 1/4 cup of oil left, it might seem like it’s getting too thick.
 Just keep pouring the oil in.
 It will emulsify and be perfect!

 5. The whole process will take about 5 minutes.
 Don’t rush it, just be patient and stay focused on the drizzle!